ihcrane/regression-project/README.md

 # Zillow Project

 ## Project Description
 Zillow is a real estate company that helps people find properties for sale/rent across the world.
 I have been tasked with creating a program that can more accurately determine the value of a home before it is posted for sale.
 I will only be looking at the properties that had a transaction in the year of 2017.
+The location for the properties is California.
+More specifically Los Angelos County, Orange County and Venture County.

 ## Project Goals
 - To discover the drivers of value of properties